smartnfts/nft-marketplace/README.md

 Show all account's created, owned and on sale NFTs.
 Here you keep track of NFT's you've created and check for how much they've been last sold and their current owner.
 You can also list your current owned NFTs or cancel existing ones.
-To view this page, you must have Metamask installed and have it connected to Polygon's Testnet network.
+To view this page, you must have Metamask installed and have it connected to Energi's Testnet network.

 ![Created and owned NFTs](https://user-images.githubusercontent.com/16388408/151682482-9db61934-bf17-4ea7-bd09-8c3ee5878f13.png)
 _Created and owned NFTs_